Find Affordable College Courses

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $322.

-Washington and Lee University landed the #22 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+With a ranking of #22, Washington and Lee University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
 Washington and Lee is a small private not-for-profit school located in the town of Lexington.

 Of the 63 students majoring in economics at Washington and Lee, 65% are male and 35% are female.